-Overview of the interview and the PIA programme
+Overview of the interview and the PIA programme being run at Geraldine High School

 The programme was set up at Geraldine High School prior to Foley-Smith being at the school but was taken on by Foley-Smith upon her appointment.
 The school was one of the first five schools to trial the programme.
 In 2023, there is now 55 schools operating the programme with a waiting list.